ModifAmorphic/outward/Transmorphic/README.md

 # Summary
 **⚡Definitive Edition⚡ Transmogrify your equipment with a new crafting system.
 Weapons, Armor and now Backpacks, Lanterns and Lexicons.
-Plus an Enchanting menu.**
+Plus Enchanting, Cooking and Alchemy crafting menus.**
 &nbsp;
 - - - -
 &nbsp;